Mw3y/epfl-cs108-chacun-ws-server/README.md

 side by side.
 The different parts of the landscape, for example, forests, rivers, etc., can be occupied by hunters, gatherers, or fishermen to earn points.

+## 🔗 Multiplayer game client
+The multiplayer version of ChaCuN is available at [https://github.com/simon-valerio-epfl/ChaCuN](https://github.com/simon-valerio-epfl/ChaCuN).
+Try it with your friends ;)

 ## 🚀 Overview

-This WebSocket server allows up to 5 players to play together (and remotely!) a game of ChaCuN.
+This WebSocket server allows up to 5 players per ChaCuN game to play together (and remotely!).
 Originally, this was not possible, as the game was designed to be played on a single computer.

 ### Key Features and Benefits